A fullwave model of the nonlinear wave equation with multiple relaxations and relaxing perfectly matched layers for high-order numerical finite-difference solutions: Numerical methods

-The first term in Eq.~\ref{eq:relax1x} can be computed by simply scaling the existing spatial derivative calculation.
-To compute the second term within the staggered grid finite difference formulation the convolutional operator can be solved numerically using exponential differentiation.
-This numerical approach simplifies the convolution operator, which theoretically requires storing all past time steps, by using auxilliary variables.
-The auxiliary variable acts as a memory variable that allows the convolution to be collapsed from a sum for all previous time to an update of the independent variable at the current time based on the memory variable.
+The first term in Eq. (\ref{eq:relaxation1}) can be computed by simply scaling the existing spatial derivative calculation.
+To compute the second term within the staggered grid finite difference formulation, the convolution operator can be solved numerically using exponential differentiation.
+This numerical approach simplifies the convolution operation, which theoretically requires storing all the historical time steps, by auxiliary variables.
+These auxiliary variables act as a memory variable that allows the convolution to be collapsed from a sum for all previous time to an update of the independent variable at the current time based on the memory variable.

-The convolution term at time step $n$ for the derivative coordinate transformation of $\nabla_1$ in the $x$-coordinate is denoted by $\psi^n_{x_1}$.
-Then,
+The $\nu$ th relaxation in the convolution term at time step $n$ for the derivative coordinate transformation of $\nabla_1$ in the $x$-coordinate is denoted by $(\psi_{x1}^\nu)^n$.

 Since the grid is staggered, the time integration scheme is defined half a time step between $m\Delta t$ and $(m+1)\Delta t$ so that:

 where